spenserblack/spenserblack.github.io/tutorials/git.md

 Also, if you're not 100% sure what's staged before a commit, run `git status` or `git diff --staged` to double-check that everything looks good.

+Sadly, `git add --patch` only works on files that have already been staged, not new files.
+But there's an interesting command, `git add -N <path>`, which does *not* stage any changes from that new file, but marks the file with an intent to add.
+This means you're telling Git "I *want* to add this," and it will be included with `git add --patch`.

+_**NOTE** `git add --intent-to-add` is the long form of `git add -N`._

 #### Writing Good Commit Messages

 If you only use `git commit -m "Changes"`, then you've written commits with